debitoor/dot-prop-immutable/README.md

 ### toggle

-Delete a value by a dot path.
+Toggle a boolean a value by a dot path.

 ```javascript
 var obj = {foo: { bar: true } };